Vacheron Constantin Teams With Hodinkee To Produce Limited Edition Watch

 Popular watch blog Hodinkee revealed that they would be teaming with watchmaker Vacheron Constantin to produce the Vacheron Constantin Historiques Cornes de Vache 1955 Limited Edition for Hodinkee.
 The watch is a variant of the Vacheron Constantin Historiques Cornes de Vache, which was originally launched in both platinum and rose gold.
-However, Hodinkee’s limited edition comes in steel and with a slate grey dial with a pulsation scale, while the movement is the manually wound Vacheron caliber 1142, which is used for chronographs.
+However, Hodinkee’s limited edition comes in steel and with a slate gray dial with a pulsation scale, while the movement is the manually wound Vacheron caliber 1142, which is used for chronographs.
 Hodinkee founder Ben Clymer had much to say about the watch.

 “While Vacheron’s other mid-century chronographs – references 4072 and 4178 – did see a few steel examples, the Cornes de Vache in its original and modern incarnations was never made in steel, until today.”